Skip to main content

 References

-• EU Regulation 2024/2847 (Cyber Resilience Act)
+• EU Regulation 2024/2847 (Cyber Resilience Act), OJ L, 20.11.2024

-• CRA Annex I: Essential Cybersecurity Requirements
+• CRA Annex I, Part I: Essential Cybersecurity Requirements (Product Design)

 • ETSI EN 303 645: Cyber Security for Consumer IoT